CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The following terms are used:

-- **Organisation:** A domain name that participates in the DomainAuth protocol by configuring DNSSEC and publishing the necessary DomainAuth TXT record.
+- **Organisation:** A domain name that participates in the DomainAuth protocol by configuring DNSSEC and publishing the necessary DomainAuth TXT record(s).
 - **Member:** An entity (user or bot) that produces signatures on behalf of an organisation.
 - **User:** A specific type of member identified by a username within an organisation.
 - **Bot:** A special type of member that acts on behalf of the organisation as a whole.
 Bots do not have usernames.